-Finale’s Setup Wizard makes it easy to specify the look of any new piece, including the fonts used for music and text.
-You can also quickly transform the appearance of any existing piece by changing fonts, and that’s what we’ll look at today.
-Let’s start with this example:
+Finale’s Setup Wizard makes it easy to customize the look of any new piece, including the fonts used for music and text.
+Sometimes, however, you want to change these elements later in the creative process.
+Fortunately, that’s easy, too.

-- Under Font, select the new music font you wish to use and press OK.
+- Under Font, select the new music font you wish to use (we selected Broadway Copyist, a music font with a handwritten appearance) and press OK.

-Want to change all of the text in the document as well?
+Want to change every occurrence of a specific music font in the document as well?
 Try this:

 - Place a check next to Search for This Font and click Select.

 - Choose the text font you have in your document (such as Times New Roman).

 - Click Select next to Replace Font With and choose the new text font you wish to use (we chose Finale Copyist Text Ext).

 The character of the resulting music is very different from where we started:

 Switching from an engraved to a handwritten appearance (or vise versa) is a very dramatic change, ideal for highlighting how quickly you can manipulate existing music.
 However, these same steps work for more subtle changes, like switching from one “handwritten” font to another.
 You might, for example, prefer the bolder look of the Jazz font or the more refined appearance of Broadway Copyist.